Indian chameleon: Distribution

-They are found throughout much of India south of the Ganges River, southeasternmost Pakistan, and parts of Sri Lanka.
+They are found throughout much of India south of Ganga river, southeasternmost Pakistan, and parts of Sri Lanka.
 This makes them widely geographically separated from all other chameleons, which inhabit Africa, the Indian Ocean islands near Africa, southern Europe, and the Arabian Peninsula.
 Phylogenetic evidence suggests that this unusual distribution is the consequence of oceanic dispersal to India from Arabia during the mid-Miocene.

 The type locality is Sri Lanka, restricted by Mertens in 1969.